In What Direction Will Canopy Growth Corporation's (NASDAQ:CGC) Stock Goes From Here? - The Dwinnex

-In other words, the price has increased by $0.0000 from its previous closing price.
-On the day, 3769860 shares were traded.
-CGC stock price reached its highest trading level at $2.3300 during the session, while it also had its lowest trading level at $2.2750.
+The closing price of Canopy Growth Corporation (NASDAQ: CGC) was $2.28 for the day, up 1.79% from the previous closing price of $2.24.
+In other words, the price has increased by $+0.0400 from its previous closing price.
+On the day, 4145352 shares were traded.
+CGC stock price reached its highest trading level at $2.3092 during the session, while it also had its lowest trading level at $2.2301.

 Sponsored